Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 The white balance control in your camera lets you adjust the settings so that white objects are white and the other colours in view will be correctly balanced to it.
 There are automatic white balance settings that provide standard choices for different types of lighting.

-Post-processing programs such as Lightroom and Photoshop have settings to let you adjust the white balance in an image to compensate for unwanted colour casts.
+Post-processing programs such as Lightroom and Photoshop have settings to let you adjust the white balance in an image to compensate for unwanted colour casts – learn more in our guide.

 Strobes have very quick recycle times and produce a very quick, strong burst of light.